rapyuta-robotics/rapyuta-io-docs/hugo/content/introduction/_index.md

 and software catalogs.
 ![rapyuta.io layer architecture](/images/chapters/introduction/rio-layers.png?classes=border,shadow)

+* **Machine Layer**
+    Monitor the machine and manage the onboard software - remotely via API or Web UI.
+* **Communications Layer**
+    Secure and scalable machine-to-machine and machine-to-cloud communication with ROS compatibility.
+* **Computation Layer**
+    Build, ship, monitor, and control distributed applications running on any machine anywhere.
+* **Intelligence Layer**
+    Distributed intelligence that gives your heterogeneous multi-robot system the robustness and flexibility.
+* **Composition Tooling**
+    Compose, simulate, and deploy your applications with the community all in one place.
+* **Software Catalog**
+    Leverage software features from all across the globe.
+Batteries included for Enterprise Clients: laser-based localization, navigation, and depalletization.
+* **Hardware Catalog**
+    Choose the hardware that best suits your needs or offer your hardware to the world.

 ## What does it solve
 Given the multi-domain and embryonic stage of the robotics industry, robotics solution developers face the following three